pandas-dev/pandas/doc/source/comparison_with_stata.rst

    import delimited tips.csv

 The pandas method is :func:`read_csv`, which works similarly.
-It will automatically download the data set if presented with a url.
+Additionally, it will automatically download the data set if presented with a url.

 .. ipython:: python